Subscribe

 What causes interdigital cysts in dogs?

-Short-haired breeds such as Great Danes and basset hounds are more prone to getting interdigital cysts than long-haired breeds.
-The short hairs can easily become lodged in the webbing between their pads, creating ingrown hairs or keratin.
-If your dog’s system mistakes these hairs as foreign bodies, it may give an inflammatory response which can then form interdigital cysts.
+• Coat length and texture.
+Breeds with short, coarse, or bristly hair, such as English bulldogs, Great Danes, and basset hounds, are more prone to getting interdigital cysts than long-haired breeds.
+Short bristly hairs can become lodged in the webbing of your dog’s toes, creating ingrown hairs or keratin.
+Dogs may even mistake these hairs as foreign bodies, potentially causing an inflammatory response that can cause interdigital cysts.

-Breeds more likely to develop canine eczema may also be more susceptible to interdigital cysts, such as the bull terrier.
+• Eczema-prone breeds.
+Breeds more likely to develop atopic dermatitis or canine eczema may also be more susceptible to interdigital cysts, such as the bull terrier.
+Eczema is an inflammatory and chronic skin condition that causes red, itchy skin.

-Getting a minor scrape or walking on hot asphalt may irritate your dog’s paws and lead to an interdigital cyst, especially if the injury was untreated and developed an infection.
+• Untreated injuries.
+Getting a minor scrape or walking on hot asphalt may irritate your dog’s paws and lead to an interdigital cyst, especially if the injury is untreated and develops an infection.

-Commonly known as the mange , this condition refers to hair loss caused by mites.
-All dogs have some mites, but mange only occurs when their immune system fails to respond to them properly.
-Thankfully, mange isn’t contagious, and can be treated with topical prescriptions from your vet.
+• Demodex mites.
+Commonly known as mange, this condition refers to hair loss caused by mites.
+All dogs have some mites, but mange only occurs when their immune system fails to respond to them appropriately.
+Demodectic mange isn’t contagious and can be treated with topical prescriptions from your vet.

 Treatment options for interdigital cysts